jdh4/job_defense_shield/docs/index.md

-# Overview
+# Defend the Hardware

-Job Defense Shield is a Python code for sending automated email alerts to users and for creating reports for system administrators.
-As discussed above, summary statistics for each completed job are stored in a compressed format in the `AdminComment` field in the Slurm database.
-The software described here works by calling the Slurm `sacct` command while requesting several fields including `AdminComment`.
-The `sacct` output is stored in a `pandas` dataframe for processing.
+**Job Defense Shield** is a Python code for sending automated email alerts to users and for creating reports for system administrators.
+It is built on the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

 Automated email alerts to users are available for these cases: